tektronix/tm_devices/docs/advanced/signal_generators.md

     AWG70KA <|-- AWG70KB
 ```

-All functions which are shared by each [AWG](default:AWG) exist within the
+All functions that are shared by each [AWG](default:AWG) exist within the
 [`AWG`][tm_devices.drivers.pi.signal_generators.awgs.awg.AWG] class.

 Function generation on [AWGs](default:AWG) is fundamentally different from [AFGs](default:AFG).
 The [AWG](default:AWG) is stopped and the source channel being used
 is turned off.
 Predefined waveforms provided with the [AWG](default:AWG)
 are then loaded from the hard drive into the waveform list for the AWG5200 and AWG70K.
-Sample rate is not source dependant,
+The sample rate is not source dependent,
-instead it is set through the `SignalGenerator` class.
+instead, it is set through the `SignalGenerator` class.
 The source channel provided has its waveform, offset, amplitude, and signal path set.
 These attributes can take a while to be set, though once complete, the source channels are turned back on and `AWGCONTROL:RUN`
 is sent to begin the transmission of the waveform.